sullivbx/sccgameaudio.club/content/_index.md

 ---
-title: Hello Cool person!
+title: Hello cool person!
 ---

-### Welcome to the Shoreline Game Audio Clubs!
+### Welcome to the Shoreline Game Audio Club!
 ---

 We're audio students who want to build sustainable and fulfilling careers in the interactive media industry.
-Hello again!
-What the fuck!

-What the fuck!